He4eT/fuzzy-bitwarden-clipboard/README.md

 ```
 $ bwc github
 [sudo] password for $USER:
-Using the existing session key from "/home/$USER/.bitwarden_session".
+Using the existing session key from '/home/$USER/.bitwarden_session'.
 Searching for 'github'...

 abcdefgh-ijkl-mnop-qrst-uvwxyz123456
 github.com

-Username "Username" copied to clipboard.
+Username 'Username' copied to clipboard.
 Press any key to copy the password...
 Password copied to clipboard.
 ```